bsplku/3dcnn4fmri/README.md

 * Run the ‘3dcnn_fmri_demo.ipynb’ to train a 3D-CNN model using our sample data
 * Changes such as adding/removing convolution and/or pooling layers can be easily done by tweaking the 3D-CNN network structure defined in this ipython notebook code.

-## Visualization of a trained 3D-CNN via a class saliency and class activation maps:
+## Visualization of a trained 3D-CNN via a class saliency map, class activation map, and effective receptive field map:
-* Two approaches including the visualization of class saliency map [2] and the class activation maps (CAM) [3] were applied to visualize our trained 3D-CNN model.
+* Three approaches including the visualization of class saliency map [2], class activation maps (CAM) [3], effective receptive field (ERF) map [4] were applied to visualize our trained 3D-CNN model.

 ### Python code with TensorFlow library for class saliency map [2]
 * Run the file 'saliency_map_basic.ipynb'